CameronHouck/Read_Me_Generator/README.md

 - [Contributions](#Contributions)
 - [Tests](#Tests)
 - [Questions](#Questions)

   ## Description

-    hi
+  simple read me generator so i dont have to make my own

   ## Installation

   Navigate to the root directory of this repository and run the following commands to install necessary dependencies:

-      hi
+  do npm i to download dependices

   ## Usage

-    hi
+  justa read me generator

   ## Contributions

-    hi
+  none

   ## Tests

-    hi
+  yes

   ## Questions

-For issues, questions, and comments please contact hi or visit [https://github.com/hi](https://github.com/hi)
+  For issues, questions, and comments please contact cameronhouck1@gmail.com or visit [https://github.com/CameronHouck](https://github.com/CameronHouck)